hananf11/mediasuitenz-developer-coding-exercise/instructions.md

 Activate the virtual environment and install the dependencies:

-    $ ./venv/bin/activate
+    $ source ./venv/bin/activate
     $ pip3 install -r ./blog/requirements.txt

 ### Start the backend

+Change to the blog directory:

+    $ cd blog

+Make the django migrations:

+    blog/$ python3 manage.py migrate

 Now the Django server can be run with:

-    $ cd blog
-    $ python3 manage.py runserver
+    blog/$ python3 manage.py runserver